 Excellent marine tours can be experienced on Kachemak Bay, the Kenai Fjords and Prince William Sound.
 Guest staying with Bear Paw Adventure will receive free assistance in selecting the marine tours that best meet their interests.

 A range of tours of Kachemak Bay are available during the summer months.
 These can include a cruise of the Bay, stop at Gull Island and visits to the communities of Halibut Cove and Seldovia.
-Six-hour tours cost $59 for Adult, $49 Senior, $39 child.
+Seven-hour tour including 3-hr stop int Seldovia cost $69 for Adult, $59 Senior, $49 child.

 In addition, custom small boat tours (6 passenger maximum) of Kachemak Bay are available.
-The cost is $550 for two, and $50 for each additional person.
+The cost for a 7-hour tour is $550 for two, and $50 for each additional person.

 Bear Paw Adventure’s crew launches into Prince William Sound from Whittier for some great times with nature and for fishing, shrimping, bear hunting, deer hunting, exploring and swimming.

-Various tours of Prince William Sound are available May 1 through September 30 and cost about $99 to $159 for adults.
+Tours of Prince William Sound are available May 1 through September 30 and cost about $119 to $149 for adults.

 While bears, birds and marine tours are among Alaska’s top wildlife viewing attractions, many other creatures roam the great land – not to mention the mighty Yukon Moose – largest of the moose species.
 Alaska’s wildlife include: